VallyBobally/eco2concert.plattform/README.md

 ## What is this?

-This is a **golem** package for the **eco2concert** project.
+This is a package created with **golem** for the **eco2concert** project.
 It contains the code for the Shiny app that will be used to visualize the data from the [eco2concert](https://www.bmv.de/SharedDocs/DE/Artikel/DG/mfund-projekte/eco2concert.html) project and support with sustiainable festival organization.